Individualized Metacognitive Therapy (MCT+) for Psychosis (English)

 Help us to help others!

 In view of the troubling financial situation of many psychiatric hospitals, it is our goal to provide most of our interventions free of charge.
-However, research does not only consume much of the free-time of those involved but also vast financial resources.
-If you would like to support us, we would be very grateful for donations.
-Clearly, we will help you, whether or not you have made a donation.
+However, research is very time consuming and also requires large financial resources.
+If you would like to support us financially, we would be very grateful for donations.
+We will help you, of course, whether or not you have made a donation.
 No one should feel morally obligated to make a contribution.

-We guarantee that all donations will go into the further development of our interventions (future tasks: translation of modules into other languages, new graphics).
-On request, we can send you a donation receipt (please send us an email with your address at email@example.com).
+We guarantee that all donations will be used for the further development of our interventions (future tasks: translation of modules into other languages, new graphics).
+On request, we can send you a receipt for your donation (please email Steffen Moritz (email@example.com)).
 Please inquire about different possibilities for sponsorships.
-Donations can be made to the following account